-In prior dockets, the Commission has approved rate consolidation because it encourages large utilities to acquire small utilities; recognizes economies of scale attributable to large utilities with respect to combined operations; results in cost savings associated with regulatory filings; and produces rate stability across all systems.5 In evaluating consolidated rates in prior decisions, the Commission has set a subsidy limit and evaluated the consolidated rates at the average consolidated residential demand for the individual systems.
+In prior dockets, we have approved rate consolidation because it encourages large utilities to acquire small utilities; recognizes economies of scale attributable to large utilities with respect to combined operations; results in cost savings associated with regulatory filings; and produces rate stability across all systems.5 In evaluating consolidated rates in prior decisions, we have set a subsidy limit and evaluated the consolidated rates at the average consolidated residential demand for the individual systems.

-The last subsidy limit was set by the Commission in 2023 at \$17.27 for water and wastewater.6 To put the \$17.27 subsidy limit in perspective, if the limit is indexed from 2024 and 2025, using the Commission-approved indexes, it results in a subsidy limit of \$18.23 for the instant docket.
+The last subsidy limit was set by us in 2023 at \$17.27 for water and wastewater.6 To put the \$17.27 subsidy limit in perspective, if the limit is indexed from 2024 and 2025, using the Commission-approved indexes, it results in a subsidy limit of \$18.23 for the instant docket.
 The indexed subsidy limit for water is based on 7,000 gallons.
-The average consolidated water residential demand is approximately 4,000 gallons and should be used to evaluate subsidies for water.
+The average consolidated water residential demand is approximately 4,000 gallons and shall be used to evaluate subsidies for water.
 Since the subsidy limit is based on 7,000 gallons, for 4,000, the subsidy limit is \$10.42.
-As reflected in Table 1-1, the Gator, Okaloosa, and Seminole systems are paying a subsidy for water using staff's recommended rates.
+As reflected in Table 2, the Gator, Okaloosa, and Seminole systems are paying a subsidy for water using our final rates.
 However, the subsidies are below the subsidy limit of \$10.42.